Using a WiFi 6 USB adapter (802.11ax)

 A Raspberry Pi 4 Model B with the Netgear AXE3000 Nighthawk.

-The Netgear has an optional comparative massive USB 3.0 docking station attached to a cable.
+The Netgear has an optional comparably massive USB 3.0 docking station attached to a cable.
 Even if that’s not ideal for a mobile setting and not mandatory to use, it could be helpful in a stationary setting to distance the signal-producing interfaces on the Raspberry Pi from each other.
-The frequencies of the internal WiFi chip, the onboard USB 3.0 interfaces and the high-speed WiFi adapter plugged into one of the two onboard USB 3.0 interfaces could lead to interferences, especially if all the network components are using the 2,4 GHz band (for more details see here).
+The frequencies of the internal WiFi chip, the onboard USB 3.0 interfaces, and the high-speed WiFi adapter plugged into one of the two onboard USB 3.0 interfaces may cause interference, particularly when all network components are operating in the 2.4 GHz band (for more details, see here).
+Presumably, this is the reason that if the Netgear adapter is directly plugged into the Raspberry Pi 5, it appears to connect just fine to 5 GHz networks but not (always) to 2.4 GHz networks.
+It associates but does not authenticate with the Access Points.
+Additionally, the adapter doesn’t have hot-plug capabilities “out of the box”, meaning that the adapter must be plugged into the Raspberry Pi before starting the Raspberry Pi.

 Conclusion

-Unfortunately, the TP-Link AX1800 Archer TX20U was a bad buy.
-Linux support is very unlikely, and we can only repeat our warning: DO NOT BUY a TP-LINK AX1800 Archer TX20U.
+Unfortunately, the TP-Link AX1800 Archer TX20U proved to be a poor purchase.
+Linux support is highly unlikely, and we must reiterate our warning: Do not purchase a TP-Link AX1800 Archer TX20U.

-However, the Netgear AX3000 Nighthawk would be a worthy successor to the very liable TP-Link Archer T4U AC1300, especially because of the “out-of-the-box” compatibility with the Raspberry Pi OS, if we manage to figure it out how to get it to work with 2.4 GHz networks.
+However, the Netgear AX3000 Nighthawk would be a worthy successor to the very capable TP-Link Archer T4U AC1300, mainly because of the “out-of-the-box” compatibility with the Raspberry Pi OS.
+Also, the EDUP AX3000 is an excellent choice, and because it is significantly less expensive than the Netgear AX3000 Nighthawk, making it a more budget-friendly option for similar performance.